The macro is an analog of the Date and Time data generator.

 A string that specifies the format of the generated date/time value.

 ReadyAPI uses the SimpleDateFormat class to parse the date.
 This class considers all letter characters (from

 z and from

 Z) as part of the format pattern.
-You can use any other symbols (except symbols that are prohibited to use in macros) to use in the pattern.
+You can use any other symbols (except symbols that are prohibited to use in macros) to be used in the pattern.
 To specify letters that are not part of the format pattern, quote them using single quotes.
 To specify the single quote (

 Usually, specifying the same letter several times changes the format to a longer version.
 For example:

-The following table shows the most used representations of the letters.
+The following list shows the most used representations of the letters.
 For the full description, see the class documentation.